Best Welding Jackets

 4. Revco BX9C BSX Welding Jacket

 Another best jacket for welding is the Revco BX9C BSX flame-resistant Welding Jacket.
-It offers a preset welder’s collar for protection against sparks adjustable waist and cuff straps for a blend of comfort and protection.
+It offers a preset welder’s collar for protection against sparks, as well as adjustable waist and cuff straps for a blend of comfort and safety.

-Though controversial, its trademark red and black design with flames at the sleeves fits many a modern metal worker with satisfaction.
+Though controversial, its trademark red and black design with flames at the sleeves fits many modern metal workers with satisfaction.

 Special Features